 "Based upon accepted medical principles, the disability is of permanent and stable nature.
 The disability is not the result of the member's intentional misconduct or willful neglect, and was not incurred during a period of unauthorized absence.
 The member has at least 20 years of ACTIVE service or the Secretary of the Military Departments rates the disability at least at 30%.
 The disability cannot be noted at the time of the member's entrance on active duty and the disability is the proximate result of performing active duty."

-Navy Personnel Command, PERS-82 has been tasked by the Secretary of the Navy to administratively process the results of the Physical Evaluation Board's (PEB) Notification of Decision.
-Upon notification, PERS-82 processes the orders to discharge members from active duty to either the Temporary or Permanent Disability Retirement List.
+Navy Personnel Command, PERS-954 has been tasked by the Secretary of the Navy to administratively process the results of the Physical Evaluation Board's (PEB) Notification of Decision.
+Upon notification, PERS-954 processes the orders to discharge members from active duty to either the Temporary or Permanent Disability Retirement List.
 Local command Personnel Support Detachments (PSD), upon receipt of the authority, will begin processing members for retirement.
-Additionally, PERS-82 is responsibile for the processing of all orders directing the Service Member to their Periodic Medical Examiniations.
-Therefore, it is imperative that the Service Member notify PERS-82 with any changes in their contact information.
-Inability of PERS-82 to contact the Service Member to issue orders and schedule the Periodic Examination will result in being dropped from the system, susequently losing all DOD benefits, to include pay, Tricare, and ID Card.
+Additionally, PERS-954 is responsible for the processing of all orders directing the Service Member to their Periodic Medical Examinations.
+Therefore, it is imperative that the Service Member notify PERS-954 with any changes in their contact information.

-PLEASE NOTE: In the event the service member receives a disability rating of 100% from the Department of Veterans Affairs, the service member is still responsible to keep their current contact information with PERS-82 so travel orders for required exams can be provided.
+Note: In the event the service member receives a disability rating of 100% from the Department of Veterans Affairs, the service member is still responsible to keep their current contact information with PERS-954 so travel orders for required exams can be provided.